An Original Poem by JB. Stobbart

 and a late conservatory,

-her narrow life, shaded by sorrow,
+her narrow life, her shade of sorrow,

-between the view over the garden
+and a view over the garden,

 a thousand poems of love undone,

-a syntax torn apart by tomorrows,
+our syntax torn apart by tomorrows,

 a powdered plume of long-legged moths:

-that although poetry is praise of life,
+that though poetry is the praise of life,

-its pilgrimage remakes us:
+its pilgrimage can be the making of us:

 our steps, the humming in that room,

-walking the avenue of trees — these
+walking the avenue of trees — yes, these

 are Great Things set against our loss.